 How the Exxon Valdez Oil Spill Changed the Industry

-On March 24, 1989, one of the worst environmental disasters in the United States happened.
+On March 24, 1989, we saw one of the worst environmental disasters in the United States.
 The Exxon Valdez oil spill was so significant that it remained the worst American oil spill until the Deepwater Horizon exploded in April of 2010.
 The accident happened when the supertanker Exxon Valdez collided with the Bligh Reef in Prince William Sound, Alaska.
 Over 10.8 million gallons of oil spilled from the ship’s hull.
 The accident polluted about 1,200 miles of coastline with its oil.

 The Damage of the Spill

 Damage to the ecosystem from the Exxon Valdez spill was unprecedented.
 The spill killed about 250,000 seabirds, 1,000 sea otters, and 151 bald eagles.
-The killer whale population of Prince William Sound dropped to 22 from just 36, and countless other fish died in the polluted waters.
-The damage wasn’t immediate—a 2003 study estimated that 20,000 gallons of oil soaked in the intertidal sands and caused significant damage to wildlife on shores for years.
+The killer whale population of Prince William Sound dropped from 36 to 22, and countless other fish died in the polluted waters.
+The damage wasn’t immediate—a 2003 study estimated that 20,000 gallons of oil soaked in the intertidal sands and caused significant damage to wildlife for years.

-After all this damage, something had to be done to prevent grounding accidents such as the one the Exxon Valdez experienced.
+After all this damage, something had to be done to prevent grounding accidents like the one the Exxon Valdez experienced.

 What Was Changed in the Oil Industry

-After the disaster, the oil industry had many questions to answer.
+After the disaster, the oil industry had much to answer for.
 First, the accident boosted the international push for double-hulling oil tankers.
 The Exxon Valdez was a single-hulled ship, and some find it likely that the accident was preventable had the vessel been double-hulled.
 Additionally, the spill increased the push for better GPS and warning systems on ships.

 Legally, the Exxon Valdez disaster had a lasting impact on American law.
 In 1990, lawmakers passed the Oil Pollution Act with the goal of preventing a similar disaster in the future.
 This act increased oversight and increased safety requirements in the offshore industry.
 The 1990 law also created new research programs and mandated contingency planning.
-Some experts believe that this accident would have nevber occured had laws such as the ones established in 1990 existed.
+Some experts believe that this accident would have never occurred had these laws been in place before 1990.